Ada-Developers-Academy/independent-ai-topics/03-debugging-w-chatgpt/debugging-w-chatgpt.md

 - a detailed description of the input, expected result, and actual result
 - any other information needed to reliably reproduce the issue being debugged

-The type of info we’re gathering likely sounds familiar - when we ask ChatGPT for help we need to gather the same kinds of detailed information and explanation that we would use if we were reaching out to other people for help who may be unfamiliar with the project.
+The type of information we’re gathering likely sounds familiar - when we ask ChatGPT for help we need to collect the same kinds of detailed information and explanation that we would use if we were reaching out to other people for help who may be unfamiliar with the project.

 ## Providing Code & Enumerating Lines